 The penalties for sexual abuse of a minor include a prison term of up to 15 years, a fine of up to $250,000 and mandatory restitution to the victim.

 There are additional laws that apply to the sexual abuse of children.
 If a child is under 12 years of age or the sexual act is engaged in by force or threat, it would be considered aggravated sexual abuse.
 If the action is sexual contact instead of a sexual act, the crime would be considered abusive sexual conduct.

 Defenses for Sexual Abuse of a Minor

 When prosecuting sexual abuse of a minor charges, the government does not need to prove that the defendant knew the age of the other person or knew of the age difference between the defendant and the victim.
 However, it is a defense if it can be proven by a preponderance of the evidence that the defendant reasonably believed that the other person was at least 16 years old.

 The law also provides for a defense if the defendant establishes by a preponderance of the evidence that the persons engaging in the sexual act were married to each other at the time.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 An Ohio federal crime lawyer from Luftman, Heck & Associates has years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal crime lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via firstname.lastname@example.org.
+Call an Ohio federal crime lawyer today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via email@example.com.